 Knowsley as a borough has been facing escalating rates of homelessness, with increasing numbers of residents facing housing insecurity.
 This situation profoundly affects individuals' quality of life, physical health, and mental wellbeing.
 Recognizing the severity of these issues, Livv has committed to prioritizing homeless applicants for this development which will support the housing needs of residents of Knowsley.
+Homeless applicants who are currently in Local Authority provided temporary accommodation will be prioritised for an allocation within this development for the purpose of making use of effective temporary accommodation within the shortlist who are homeless and in temporary accommodation provided by the local authority, the properties will then be allocated to those who have been assessed as homeless.

 As of January 2025, there were 504 active applicants on Property Pool Plus in Knowsley who were homeless and in need of housing.
 A full breakdown of these households by band type and bedroom size is summarised below:

 Knowsley Bedroom need

-Housing Band 1 bed 2 bed 3 bed 4 bed
+Housing Band 1 bed 1 bed 2 bed 3 bed 4 bed

 Band A 38 56 18 9

 Band B 251 90 36 6

 Total 289 146 54 15